arcan1s/ahriman/docs/architecture.rst

 Update packages
 ^^^^^^^^^^^^^^^

-This feature is divided into to the following stages: check AUR for updates and run rebuild for required packages.
+This feature is divided into the following stages: check AUR for updates and run rebuild for required packages.
 The package update flow is the following:

 #.
 Process every built package first.
 Those packages are usually added manually.
 #.
 Run sync and report methods.